 There’s a common theme running through these stages – balancing income with expenses.
 Throughout retirement, income will likely derive from three sources:

 - A pension or pension-like income

 - Social Security

 - Income from investments

-As your income needs and the market environment shift, you need to ensure the income and growth components to your retirement income plan continue to function as you expected when you created the plan with your financial professional.
-Your Social Security and other guaranteed income will remain stable throughout retirement, but at each stage you should assess your investments to make sure your income strategy is in line with your projected expenses and guaranteed income options.
+As income needs and the market environment shift, retirees need to ensure the income and growth components to their retirement income plan continue to function as expected when they created the plan with their financial professional.
+Social Security and other guaranteed income will remain stable throughout retirement, but at each stage it’s beneficial for retirees to assess their investments to make sure their income strategy is in line with their projected expenses and guaranteed income options.

-While you need a growth component to your investments, the need for guaranteed income is important as well.
-You don’t want a sudden change in the market to wipe out your savings and impact your ability to meet your income needs.
-This is where a source of guaranteed income or pension-like income can protect you from the fluctuations of the markets so that you can meet your financial obligations regardless of how the market is performing.
+While retirees need a growth component to their investments, the need for guaranteed income is important as well.
+A sudden change in the market can wipe out savings and impact a retiree’s ability to meet their income needs.
+This is where a source of guaranteed income or pension-like income can help a retiree meet financial obligations regardless of how the market is performing.

 Partner with a trusted financial professional

-There are predictable events at most stages of retirement, which financial professionals experienced in retirement income distribution can help you anticipate.
-Such an individual can help you build an income strategy based on your particular situation that offers additional sources of guaranteed income.
+There are predictable events at most stages of retirement, which financial professionals experienced in retirement income distribution can help anticipate.
+Such an individual can help build an income strategy that offers additional sources of guaranteed income.

-A financial professional can also review your retirement portfolio and make suggestions to ensure your income strategy covers at least your essential expenses throughout a 30- or 35-year retirement.
+A financial professional can also review a retiree’s retirement portfolio and make suggestions to ensure their income strategy covers at least essential expenses throughout retirement.